 Philips says the battery lasts up to three weeks on a single charge, but many reviewers say it actually lasts more like four or six weeks.

-If you go for the Bluetooth version, at a more premium price point, the brush connects in real-time to the accompanying app to encourage children to brush thoroughly.
+The brush connects in real-time to the accompanying app to encourage children to brush thoroughly.
 Led by the character Sparkly, kids will have fun tracking their progress.
 Some parents have warned that the app is so fun, kids want to keep playing on it even after brushing is over.

 Fortunately, the Bluetooth brush can store data from up to 20 brushes without connecting to the app, updating the record next time it is connected.
 This could be a handy feature if you have a tight morning routine and don't want the distraction of the app every time your child brushes.